hassio-addons/addon-mqtt/README.md

 ## Key features

-- The Hivemq web service can connect to a websocket enabled MQTT broker, it will enable you to easily see or post messages to spesific topics.
+- The Hivemq web service can connect to a websocket enabled MQTT Server, it will enable you to easily see or post messages to spesific topics.
 - The Mosquitto broker has multi-user support with ACL!
   _This allows you to limit the access of a MQTT user to a spesific topic._